 - A. Agencies are generally encouraged to procure under existing contracts before conducting separate competition and contract. - B. The determination of what type of procurement is appropriate partially depends on the estimated project value.
 The estimated project value of a contract is the total potential revenue and/or expense to the State and partners, customers, and clients.
 The source of the funds makes no difference, whether collected from customers or clients as a fee, part of a grant, or a general fund appropriation. - 1.
 When the State will pay the vendor, the total project value is the total amount that may be paid to a vendor over the life of the contract. - 2.
 When the vendor will pay the State, the total project value is the total amount that may be earned over the life of the contract. - 3.
 When the contract includes both revenue and expense, the total project value is the absolute value of projected revenue plus expected expense, not net value of one subtracted from the other.
 For example, on contracts where the vendor provides a service paid for by customer facing fees, the project value includes those fees as revenue earned by the State and funds expensed by the State (e.g., \$20,000 in vendor collected fees and \$20,000 in expenditures spent supporting the vendor system is a project with a value of \$40,000 not a value of \$0. - C. The following dollar limits apply when conducting competition as part of a proposed purchase. - 1.
 All purchases of goods worth less than \$5,000 or services worth less than \$25,000 may be made by agencies after an informal process.
 See SAM 0313. - 2.
 Purchases of goods valued at more than \$5,000, but less than \$50,000 require review by State Purchasing after an informal process.
-See SAM 03130. - 3.
+See SAM 0313. - 3.
 Purchases of goods of \$50,000 or more must be made by State Purchasing using a formal solicitation process.
-See SAM 0318 or SAM 03190. - 4.
-Purchases of services of at least \$25,000 but less than \$100,000 must be made using a formal solicitation process.
-An agency may choose to conduct this formal solicitation itself or ask State Purchasing to conduct the formal solicitation.
-See SAM 03190. - 5.
+See SAM 0318 or SAM 0319. - 4.
+Purchases of services with an estimated contract value of at least \$25,000 per fiscal year, or at least \$100,000 in estimated total contract value, must be made using a formal solicitation process.
+If the estimated contract value is less than \$25,000 per fiscal year and less than \$100,000 in total, but exceeds \$25,000 in total value, the agency may conduct the formal solicitation itself or ask State Purchasing to conduct the formal solicitation. - 5.
 Purchases of services of \$100,000 or more must be made by State Purchasing using a formal solicitation process.
-See SAM 03190.
+See SAM 0319.